Green Tree Snake

-to be in good numbers in the wild, (although their distribution has reduced
+Green Tree Snakes are beautiful non venomous snakes and has the widest distribution of tree snakes.
+They are considered to be in good numbers in the wild, (although their distribution has reduced through habitat destruction)

 Appearance and Characteristics.